 No, this doesn’t look technologically intimidating at all, not in the least, nope…

-After that event, the idea was so unbelievably clear to me: Start a podcast WHERE I interview real-life goddesses (aka females who kick ass) in an effort to discover and uncover how to achieve empowered goddess status in the real world.
+After that event, the idea was so unbelievably clear to me: Start a podcast to inspire and empower women to become their authentic goddess selves, unapologetically.

 Luckily, I have a friend who works for the director who hosted the event, and she was also on the call.
 We had already scheduled a catch-up-as-friends call for the very next day, and I was now super amped to pick her brain.
 Once we started chatting, I mentioned to her that I was inspired by the podcast idea, and before I even got the words out, she said, “You should do a podcast for your blog!”
 And I said, “Yep, that’s my plan!”
 We touched base about a few other technical aspects, of which she is very familiar (she will be an invaluable resource when it comes to technical questions, as well as an encouraging and supportive friend), and I began to feel even more confident about this endeavor.